 Given that Lacoue-Labarthe was the first to caution us against the return of such mimetic phantoms, it is thus no accident that he concludes La fiction du politique with a cautionary note we are now perhaps in a better position to hear – and, thus, echo.
 This genealogy of the power of myth, in fact, “simply means that it would be better to learn to stop considering fascism a ‘pathological’ phenomenon [say, a psychosis or a neurosis] […] and recognize in it not only (at least) one of the age’s possible political forms […] but the political form that is perhaps best able to cast light on [nous éclairer sur] the essence of modern politics” (Lacoue-Labarthe, Heidegger 107; translation modified).

-[ indicate institution ] [ University of Bern ? ]
+[ indicate institution ] [ KU Leuven ]

 The present article stems from a project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No 716181, HOM – Homo Mimeticus: Theory and Criticism).
+The author alone is responsible for views expressed here.